OCA/web/web_timeline/README.rst

 * date_start (required): it defines the name of the field of type date that contains the start of the event.
-* date_end (optional): it defines the name of the field of type date that contains the end of the event.
-The date_end can be equal to the attribute date_start to display events has 'point' on the Timeline (instantaneous event)
+* date_stop (optional): it defines the name of the field of type date that contains the end of the event.
+The date_stop can be equal to the attribute date_start to display events has 'point' on the Timeline (instantaneous event)
 * date_delay (optional): it defines the name of the field of type float/integer that contain the duration in hours of the event, default = 1